 The fourth project view is the kanban board.
 These boards offer teams an agile workflow that is easy to use, saves time and keeps them on task.
 Cards can be filtered by tags, due dates, progress and assignee, which makes them easy to find in your backlog.

 Agile workflows need monitoring, too.
-It allows teams to respond quickly to any issues that arises.
-ProjectManager.com’s real-time dashboard is a window into track task progress, team workload, costs and more as it happens.
+It allows teams to respond quickly to any issues that arise.
+ProjectManager’s real-time dashboard is a window to track task progress, team workload, costs and more as it happens.
 This is perfect for sprint reviews and project evaluation.

-ProjectManager.com helps teams with an agile workflow that is supported by our flexible project management tools.
+ProjectManager helps teams with an agile workflow that is supported by our flexible project management tools.
 Being cloud-based means teams have access to these tools anywhere and at any time.
-Use ProjectManager.com to work in waterfall, agile or a hybrid methodology: it’s that flexible.
+Use ProjectManager to work in waterfall, agile or a hybrid methodology: it’s that flexible.
 Get agile by taking this free 30-day trial today.